-Add in the doubled sourdough starter and the salt and combine together using wet hands, into a sticky dough.
-Place in a glass or ceramic dish.
+Add the doubled sourdough starter and the salt to the autolysed dough and combine together using wet hands.
+It will form a sticky dough.
+Place it in a flatter glass or ceramic dish.

 Over the next three hours, stretch and fold this dough every 30 minutes, using a coil fold (see video.)
 Always use wet hands.
 It is normal for your dough to stretch back out after each fold.

-Flour the bottom of the pot or baking paper.
-Flip the dough out of the basket and brush with flour (flour is optional).
+Once the oven and the pot are at temperature, flour the bottom of the pot well or use baking paper.
+Take the dough from the fridge and carefully flip the dough out of the basket and brush with flour (this flour is optional).
 Score the dough using a razor blade or very sharp knife.

 Bake in the pot covered with the lid for 20- 35 minutes.I find that cast iron pots hold the heat very well and don't need quite as long as a stainless steel pot.
 Remove the lid and bake uncovered for 15-20 minutes more depending on your preference.